NChart3D Tutorial

 At the end of this tutorial you will be able to create a simple application that looks like this:

-For each sample the Xcode-projects are already created, so you can check them out to see whether everything works properly.
+For each sample, the Xcode projects are already created, so you can check them out to see whether everything works properly.

 This tutorial will show you how to create a project from scratch.
 Let’s begin!

-Add the
+Add the libc++.tbd

-library and the framework ImageIO
+library and the MetalKit

 Now your project is set up and you can start using the NChart3D framework!